 Melbourne Polytechnic's Bachelor of the Built Environment was developed following rigorous consultation with industry stakeholders and benchmarking with comparative courses within Australia to ensure that students have essential skills as required by architects at the undergraduate level.
 Build your future with Melbourne Polytechnic. [+]

-Le BACHELOR PROFESSIONNEL SDS® MARCHE DE L’ART est un diplôme européen délivré par l’INSHED.
-La formation permet d’être professionnellement opérationnel dès le début de votre carrière et de bénéficier d’une bonne employabilité, au-delà même de votre pays d’origine [+]
+Le BACHELOR PROFESSIONNEL SDS® VISUAL ARTS est un diplôme européen délivré par l’INSHED.
+La formation permet d’être professionnellement opérationnel dès le début de votre carrière et de bénéficier d’une bonne employabilité, au-delà même de votre pays d’origine. [+]

 Interactive Media is one of the fastest growing industries both in Australia and internationally.
 We are immersed in interactive media in an increasing number of aspects of our lives. [+]